simplybusiness/mars-rover-kata/README.md

 XXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXX
 XXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXX
-13-Oct: we were begining to use the coordinate object rather than a two dimensional array (primitive obsession)
+20-Oct: We have completed our parrallel change for replacing two dimensional array with coordinate object
-        Next task is to use mars_rover's @coordinate_position instance variable (which contains a coordinate class) instead of @position in specs
+        Next we should look for other code smells (potentially look at our repeated use of x and y on coordinate position.
+Maybe write our own matcher)
         NEXT TURN: Steve
 XXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXX
 XXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXX